areeb-can-code/dots-and-boxes-game-scala/README.md

 ## Analysis

-For a detailed analysis of the implementation, including insights into gameplay experimentation, performance considerations, and reflections on AI behavior, refer to the [Analysis Document](link-to-analysis-document).
+For a detailed analysis of the implementation, including insights into gameplay experimentation, performance considerations, and reflections on AI behavior, refer to the [Analysis Document]([link-to-analysis-document](https://github.com/areeb-can-code/dots-and-boxes-game-scala/blob/main/%5BCSC-380%5D%20Dots-n-Boxes.docx)).

 ---